 - Alternate each berry with three to four popcorns and push them all the way down to avoid tangles on the string.

-If you want to try cranberries for your holiday decor, make sure to follow these tips.
+If you want to try incorporating cranberries in your holiday decor, make sure to keep these in mind.

 - Berries are no longer safe for consumption once you put them up for decoration.